kabyru/home-depot-receipt-reader/README.md

 # home-depot-receipt-reader
-A crudge reg-ex powered receipt reader, aimed for in-store receipts sent to your email by Home Depot.
+A crude reg-ex powered receipt reader, aimed for in-store receipts sent to your email by Home Depot.

 This program takes PDF files provided by Home Depot at checkout, as input, and outputs a tabulated itemized receipt as a CSV file.
 This functionality is particularly useful because Home Depot locks automated spreadsheet generation from purchases behind a paywall.
 (ProXtra).